 We follow Isaku through several years, while he tells the story of the village, his poor family and relations.
 We hear of his pride when charged with maintaining the salt fires at night, his relief when finally learning the intricate ways of catching saury, his plans for marrying the young Tami, and his grief at the death of his baby sister.
 The most exciting event in his life is the arrival of the Ofune-sama, it brings changes beyond his wildest dreams.

-Would the book only describe the struggle of the villagers, it were uninteresting, too often have we read about such things, we only need to turn on the TV for a modern take on the issue.
+Would the book only describe the struggle of the villagers, it were uninteresting, too often have we read about such things, and we only need to turn on the TV for a modern take on the issue.
 But here, the Ofune-sama add another level, a level of deliberate deceit and cold hearted efficiency, which draws the villagers into a web of guilt they do not acknowledge until the price they are forced to pay becomes too high.

 This very interesting book, Shipwrecks, is available from amazon.